Mental Health Facilities Miller, SD

 Community Counseling Services - 42.7 miles from Miller, SD

 Community Counseling Services is a mental health facility in Huron, SD, located at 357 Kansas Avenue Se, in the 57350 zip code.
 Community Counseling Services provides outpatient treatment.
-Community Counseling Services provides trauma therapy, psychotropic medication and cognitive behavioral therapy to children / adolescents, adults and young adults.
-Community Counseling Services also supports children/adolescents with serious emotional disturbance, people with PTSD and people requiring dual diagnosis treatment.
-Some other services available at Community Counseling Services include suicide prevention services, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.
+Community Counseling Services provides activity therapy, psychotropic medication and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Community Counseling Services also supports people with PTSD, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Some other services available at Community Counseling Services include case management, suicide prevention services and chronic disease/illness management.

 Learn More